harleighc/getting_and_collecting/codebook.md

 * MeanFreq and angle(mean) variables were not included.

-The following description is within supplied dataset
+The following description is taken from within supplied dataset

 Feature Selection